ellysh/video-game-bots/InGameBots/example.md

 ## Summary

 We have implemented a typical in-game bot for Diablo 2 game.
 Let us consider its advantages and disadvantages.
-This evaluation is able to be generalized for entire class of in-gmae bots.
+This evaluation is able to be generalized for entire class of in-game bots.

 This is a list of advantages of clicker bots: